 Lions and liveliness and tranquility, oh my!
 You can find that in the Lincoln Park Zoo the surrounding neighborhood.
+We always delight in bringing guests up to the zoo and Lincoln Park’s charming green spaces on our Chicago Highlights Detour 101 Bus Tour.

 My name is Klaudia Siczek, and I’m delighted to be the new intern at Chicago Detours.
 I grew up in the northern Chicago suburbs, studied in Champaign, and moved to Chicago a couple of years ago.
 I’ve also spent some time in Poland, where my family is from.